US Supreme Court Justice Ruth Bader Ginsburg has died of cancer at the age of 87, the court has said.

-Here is a look at the remaining eight justices, and the retiring judge, who have had a big influence on American life.
+Here is a look at the nine justices who have had a big influence on American life.
 Meet the Supremes.

 On the court since: 7 August 2010

 How she got to the court: Kagan grew up in New York City.
 At the age of 12, she convinced her rabbi to hold the synagogue's first formal bat mitzvah, the rite of passage for young women.
 After law school at Harvard, she clerked for Justice Thurgood Marshall.
 After a successful stint as the first female dean of Harvard Law School, she was briefly US solicitor general - the federal government's top representative at the US Supreme Court, before being nominated by President Barack Obama for the high court.

 Who is she as a justice?
 Kagan is the first justice in decades not to previously serve as a judge.
 She is part of the court's left-leaning wing, but has been the author of many of recent unanimous or near unanimous decisions.
 Her writing is often easy for a layperson to understand without sacrificing legal analysis, and she is an aggressive questioner during oral arguments.
 Kagan first took her seat at the bench at the age of 50 and could potentially be a force on the court for decades.